kharyam/networth-dashboard/docs/ISSUES.md

 # Next Up

-IN PROGRESS For cash holdings, a bulk edit screen would be helpful.
+DONE For cash holdings, a bulk edit screen would be helpful.
 For each institution, a table view similar to a spreadsheet where I can update values at once then submit them in bulk.
 Describe a good way to add this functionality to the UI, e.g., what the UI enhancements would look like.

+DONE The stocks page has no way to enter new stock holdings.

+DONE The list view under real estate portfolio shows nothing valuable (null values).
+Fix this view to show valuable information for each property.

-When I update holding on cash holding page I get: http-vendor-917b1704.js:3 PUT https://frontend-networth-dashboard.apps.ocp.khary.net/api/v1/cash-holdings/4 404 (Not Found) (anonymous)	@	http-vendor-917b1704.js:3 xhr	@	http-vendor-917b1704.js:3
+DONE When I update holding on cash holding grid view page I get: http-vendor-917b1704.js:3 PUT https://frontend-networth-dashboard.apps.ocp.khary.net/api/v1/cash-holdings/4 404 (Not Found) (anonymous)	@	http-vendor-917b1704.js:3 xhr	@	http-vendor-917b1704.js:3